juanuys/juanuys.github.io/_posts/2021-08-09-week-11--adjourning.md

 code: GDD730
 ---

 We're now in the penultimate week of this module.
+A question and a prompt from the spark forum:

-> Can you recall a significant moment during the project’s development?
+Question: *Can you recall a significant moment during the project’s development?*

 There's was a moment a few weeks ago where we noticed that an individual's tasks weren't progressing, but we've put in the necessary backups to lessen the impact of this.

-> Consider carrying out a final retrospective to highlight the successes of your project, while taking care to review the challenges (if any) that may have impacted overall progress.
+Prompt: *Consider carrying out a final retrospective to highlight the successes of your project, while taking care to review the challenges (if any) that may have impacted overall progress.*

 I've scheduled a final retro a half hour before our final supervisor catchup on Monday 2021-08-16.